tesserae/apitess/mkdocs-site/docs/getting-started/tutorial.md

   * <https://tess-new.caset.buffalo.edu/api/texts/>

 When you do this, you will see a bunch of plain text with lots of curly braces, commas, quotation marks, and colons.
 Unlike a server built to return webpages, the TIS API is built to return information that is more computer-friendly than human-friendly.
-The format of the plain text is known as JSON, and it is easy for a computer to read the information contained in it.
+The format of the plain text is known as JSON, and it is easy for a computer to read the information formatted in this way.

 If you look carefully at the plain text, you might begin to see a pattern.
-Between each set of curly braces are quoted words before and after a colon, and each quoted-words:quoted-words pattern is separated by a comma.
+Between each set of curly braces are quoted words before and after a colon, and each `<quoted-words-on-the-left>:<quoted-words-on-the-right>` pattern is separated by a comma.
 One of the quoted words that appears often on the left-hand side of a colon is "author"; another is "title".
 If you read the corresponding quoted words to the right of the colon, you might notice a pattern.
 The information contained within each pair of curly braces is an entry for texts that the TIS API has.

 ## Filtering with GET